 Why bitcoin has Grown So Quickly

-Currently worth more than $2,300 per unit, bitcoin’s beginnings were rather humble.
+Currently worth more than $4,000 per unit (Aug-2017), bitcoin’s beginnings were rather humble.
 Created by a programmer – or rather, by a team of programmers – known as Satoshi Nakamoto, bitcoin was released as an open-source project in 2009.
 Embraced by a number of programmers drawn in by the obvious advantages presented by a decentralized, free-floating currency, bitcoin began to gain gradual acceptance, also aided by the fact that it was one of the first-comers to the crypto-currency scene.
 More and more merchants began accepting bitcoin payments and as central banking authorities made it clear they wouldn’t push law enforcement to crack down on the budding digital currency economy, the value of bitcoin exploded.

 Online exchanges and wallet services sprung up, looking to make it easier for people to purchase, hold and spend bitcoins.
 While some of these services ended up going down in flames (in some cases nearly dragging bitcoin down with them into oblivion), bitcoin prevailed and it even managed to thrive.